laforge49/Agent2/README.md

 This project is a rewrite of the Java project, [JActor2](https://github.com/laforge49/JActor2), which makes it easy to plan the implementation:

   - Two way messaging is complete.
   - Exception handling is complete.
-  - Constrained time --todo.
-  - Constrained resources is complete.
+  - Constrained resources is half done.
   - Single response assurance is complete.
   - Response assurance is complete.